Kongduino/BastWAN_Minimal_LoRa/README.md

   void writeRegister(uint8_t address, uint8_t value);
 ```

 The declarations of these 2 functions are private, and need to be moved to public.
 The code needs access to these functions.
 And honestly there's no good reason for these 2 functions to be private...
+There was a discussion back when my LoRandom was integrated into Sandeep Mistry's lib, about doing it by default in the lib.
+Not sure whether it was done.

 *Note:* My code [made it](https://github.com/sandeepmistry/arduino-LoRa/pull/395), and then some, to the LoRa library.
 I'm still using my own code, but you should be safe using the official version.
 Anyway, yay to me :-)